AbjadPro

 Final: ـب

-Notice how Baa’s medial form has horizontal strokes on both sides, so it connects to letters on the left and right.
+Notice how Baa’s medial form has horizontal strokes on both sides.
+That means it connects to letters on the left and right.
 Alif, by contrast, doesn’t connect to the letter on its left.

-Here’s what that looks like when written in sequence:
+Here’s what they look like when written in sequence:

 In the following exercise, we've added an "x" to notate which letters do not connect with their neighbors.
 Over time, you’ll memorize which letters connect on one side and which on both.
 For now, practice the following exercise 3 times a day for a week, and you’ll build a solid foundation.